The UAT Test Plan Template (Copy-Paste Ready)

 How to Customize the Template

-- •Run UAT as part of the sprint - not as a separate phase after multiple sprints
+- •Run UAT inside the sprint, not as a separate phase after multiple sprints

-- •Include regulatory references (SOX, HIPAA, FDA 21 CFR Part 11) in the objective
+- •Add document control (version history, approval log, document ID) and regulatory references (SOX, HIPAA, FDA 21 CFR Part 11) to the objective

 - •Extend the schedule - migration UAT typically needs 2-3x the time of feature UAT

-- •Define how to handle defects in the partner's system vs. your system
+- •Add partner responsibilities (test credentials, sandbox monitoring) and define how defects in the partner's system are handled vs. your own

-- •Keep entry/exit criteria - these are valuable regardless of project size
+- •Keep entry/exit criteria - they are valuable at any project size

 Don't over-engineer your first UAT test plan.
 Start with the core sections (scope, test cases, entry/exit criteria, schedule, sign-off) and add formality based on what your stakeholders and auditors actually need.